zisvan/analysis/CodeBook.md

 We further summarized by calculating the mean of each of the 79 variables for the total of 30 subjects and 6 activities.
 This yielded the final dataset with 180 observables and 81 variables.

+The names of the 79 variables have not been changed from the original names into more readable names.
+This was a deliberate choice to preserve agreement with the features documents from the original data source.

 The final tidy dataset is written to tidy_data.txt